laridtm/challengeMarvel/README.md

 # Marvel Challenge

-This is a technical challenge for a selection process for junior iOS developer.
+This is a technical challenge for a selection process for iOS developer.

 ## Challenge Description